ricardjocelyn/ricardjocelyn.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I was awarded the Ford Foundation Predoctoral Fellowship from the National Academies of Sciences, Engineering, and Medicine!
+Jocelyn was awarded the Ford Foundation Predoctoral Fellowship from the National Academies of Sciences, Engineering, and Medicine!